dzervoudakes/react-scaffolder/README.md

 [![Prettier badge](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://prettier.io/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-## Wait, what about Create React App?
-Should I use your generator instead?
+## The Concept: Similar to Create React App, Not a Replacement

-> Create React App is an objectively _awesome_ tool and I have nothing but nice things to say about it.
-Over time, I
-> decided that I want to learn more about the engine behind the application, and so I started crafting my own
+Create React App is an objectively _awesome_ tool and I have nothing but nice things to say about it.
+Over time, I've decided that I want to learn more about the engine behind the application, and so I started crafting and evolving my own React + Webpack configuration over time as a learning experience.
-> React+Webpack frameworks.
-The end result is what you see here in this generator.

 I have since decided to share my work with the open source community.
 Love it or loathe it, I will not be happy or offended either way. 😄

-## Ok, I'll give it a try...
-How do I use it?

-Assuming you have `yo`, aka [yeoman](https://yeoman.io/) installed on your machine, simply run the following commands:
+## Using the Generator

+This scaffolding tool is a [yeoman](https://yeoman.io/) generator, and requires `yo` to be installed.
+After installing `yo`, run the following commands:

 ### Install the Generator
 ```